azukiapp/azk/README.md

 # Azk

-Is a tool to developers it assists in creation, maintenance and isolation of the environments of development.
+It's a tool to developers it assists in creation, maintenance and isolation of the environments of development.
 Through the installation of some components (cli and agent), you will be able easily to create isolated environments to many projects and stack of languages.